jonnonz1/nz-statute-book/acts/public/1975/protected-objects-act-1975.md

 (3) Every licensed auctioneer and licensed secondhand dealer shall be issued with a licence under the hand of the chief executive and unless sooner revoked or surrendered the licence shall remain in force until 31 January in the year following that in which it was issued and then expire, but may be renewed.
 (4) Every application for a licence or for the annual renewal of a licence as an auctioneer or secondhand dealer under this section shall be in the form provided by the chief executive, and shall be forwarded to the chief executive, together with a fee of $50.
-(5) The chief executive shall revoke the licence of any licensed auctioneer or licensed secondhand dealer— (a) who is convicted of an offence against this Act or the Historic Places Act 1980; or (b) who ceases to be an auctioneer licensed under the Auctioneers Act 1928 or, as the case may be, a secondhand dealer licensed under the Secondhand Dealers and Pawnbrokers Act 2004.
+(5) The chief executive shall revoke the licence of any licensed auctioneer or licensed secondhand dealer— (a) who is convicted of an offence against this Act or the Heritage New Zealand Pouhere Taonga Act 2014; or (b) who ceases to be an auctioneer licensed under the Auctioneers Act 1928 or, as the case may be, a secondhand dealer licensed under the Secondhand Dealers and Pawnbrokers Act 2004.
 (6) Every person commits an offence who,—
   (a) in a manner contrary to the provisions of this section, purchases or attempts to purchase, or sells or attempts to sell, a taonga tūturu, knowing or having reasonable cause to suspect that it is a taonga tūturu, or falsely declares to any person that he or she is a licensed auctioneer or a licensed secondhand dealer; or